BLOG

 On the other hand, a contractor who’s put up a hundred carports identical to the one you’ve ordered is going to be able to hit the ground running and not look back.
 You’ll have the best quality construction in the quickest turnaround time, and that means the highest customer satisfaction rating possible.

-What makes CarportUS.com carport kits the best in the business?
+What makes our carports the best in the business?

-CarportUS.com may be a relatively new website, but the professionals behind it have decades of experience selling, installing, and maintaining steel storage buildings across the country.
-That’s why you can be confident that any carport you purchase from CarportUS.com is going to be the very highest quality, delivered safely and securely, and installed by experts with loads of experience.
+CarportUS has decades of experience selling, installing, and maintaining steel buildings across the country.
+That’s why you can be confident that any carport you purchase from CarportUS is going to be the very highest quality, delivered safely and securely, and installed by experts with loads of experience.

-Our prefabricated metal carports are rated to withstand winds up to 140 mph, and snow load up to 35 pounds per square foot.
-Additional leg bracing, upgraded anchors, and other optional enhancements can extend that level of stability even further.
+Our prefabricated metal carports can be rated to withstand winds up to 180 mph, and snow load up to 35 pounds per square foot.

 All our carports are built with strong 14 gauge galvanized steel framing with center bracing and 29 gauge metal roofing.
-All base units have 6’ legs spaced 5’ on center or less, and (4) 2’ corner braces for added strength and stability.
-Concrete or rebar anchors included.
+All base units start at 6’ tall with legs spaced 5’ on center.
+Each carport will also have bracing on every leg to enhance strength and stability.
+Anchors are always included.

-If you find a carport in our catalog that you like, we’d be honored to deliver and install it ourselves at no extra charge.
-We’ve put up hundreds of metal barns all over the east coast, and we’re highly experienced with every kit we sell.
-Contact us to discuss your options is you have any questions at all.
+If you find a carport that you like, we’d be honored to deliver and install it at no extra charge.
+We’ve put up thousands of metal barns all over the United States, and we’re highly experienced with every unit we sell.
+Contact us to discuss your options if you have any questions at all.